Skip to Main content

 Advanced use cases

-The designations of phone, tablet, and desktop within the aforementioned test suite are defined within the data/_viewports.yaml file.
-You have the flexibility to modify their labels, dimensions, and even include or exclude viewports to align with the specific requirements of the project.
+The phone, tablet, and desktop labels used in the test suite are defined in the common/_viewports.yaml file.
+You can adjust their names, dimensions, and inclusion rules to match the project.

 scenarios: